BeratDM/Mother-AI-Discord-Bot/README.md

 - Any sentence that includes a city name and one of the defined weather words will trigger a weather info response

-Reach out to me on Discord for feedback and permissions or just talk: DMax#6014
+Reach out to me on Discord for feedback and permissions or just to talk: DMax#6014